xbnrxout/IoT-XR-Proj/README.md

 and this gives us a familiar interface to create and edit our app

 ---
-## Step 10 - Add Git and SSH key for Github
+## Step 10 - Add Git and SSH key for Github/Gitlab/Bitbucket
 ---

 Within the terminal on VSCode let's install git